 \para{Adaptive Strategies for Entanglement Generation.} Recent adaptive routing strategies~\cite{real-time,mdp} adopt a two-stage approach that separates offline planning from real-time execution.
 In the offline stage, an offline plan is computed based on the current network topology and resource estimates.
 This plan defines both the expected link-level EP generation rates and a default swapping schedule.

 During the online/real-time execution stage, the actual availability of entangled pairs may deviate from the offline plan due to stochastic generation outcomes.
-Adaptive protocols monitor real-time entanglement state and dynamically adjust swapping decisions to prioritize available or higher-quality EPs.
+Adaptive protocols monitor the entanglement state in real time and dynamically adjust swapping decisions to prioritize available or higher-quality EPs.
 This decoupling enables more efficient entanglement distribution, improving both throughput and responsiveness to changing network conditions.

-\para{Fidelity and Purification.} Entanglement fidelity measures how close a distributed state is to an ideal Bell pair.
-In practice, fidelity decays due to decoherence, photon loss, and operational noise.
-To improve quality, \emph{purification} consumes multiple low-fidelity pairs to probabilistically distill one with higher fidelity~\cite{gu2024fendi}.
-Success is not guaranteed, and the process reduces the overall entanglement generation rate.
-In our stack, fidelity is tracked as a resource attribute, and purification is treated as an optional layer service that applications may invoke depending on quality requirements.
+\para{Purification-Augmented Swapping Trees (PAST).} Entanglement fidelity quantifies how close a quantum state is to the ideal target state; it degrades in practice due to decoherence and operational noise.
+To counteract this, purification consumes multiple lower-fidelity copies to probabilistically distill a higher-fidelity state~\cite{gu2024fendi}.

-\para{Purification-Augmented Swapping Trees (PAST).} Swapping trees specify the order in which elementary entangled links are connected to establish long-distance entanglement.